Army of Lovers: Overview

 The founding members, who had all worked together in a band called Barbie, were Alexander Bard, Jean-Pierre Barda, and Camilla Henemark (aka La Camilla).

 Army of Lovers had many top 10 hits on the Eurochart, the biggest being "Crucified", which was one of the biggest-selling European singles of 1991.
 Their total album sales were seven million copies worldwide.

 The band became famous for their outlandish visual appearance (many of their costumes were created by Camilla Thulin), and their high camp music videos directed by Fredrik Boklund.

 While Alexander Bard was the brain behind the band, Jean-Pierre Barda was the lead vocalist on hits such as "Crucified" and "Israelism".
 Bard and Barda were the only two band members who were present throughout all of the band's various line-ups.
-When La Camilla left in 1991, she was replaced by Michaela de la Cour.
+When Henemark left in 1991, she was replaced by Michaela de la Cour.
 In 1992, Dominika Peczynski joined, making the band a four-piece.
 In 1995, De la Cour left and Henemark returned.